actblue/actblue_wordpress_plugin/README.md

 # ActBlue WordPress Plugin

 This repository holds the source code for the ActBlue WordPress plugin, as well as a docker container that can be used to spin up a local environment containing WordPress (with the plugin installed and activated).
-The container comes with SSL support and PHP unit tests with [PHPUnit 7](https://phpunit.de/getting-started/phpunit-7.html).
+The container comes with SSL support and PHP unit tests with PHPUnit](https://phpunit.de).

 ## Prerequisites